Pavan048/NITTTR-CRED-DEPARTMENT-WEBSITE/README.md

 - Use JWT authentication for admin privileges.
 - In the admin panel, you can create, update, or delete events, news, internships, and Instagram updates.

-## Database
-The project uses MongoDB as its database.
-You can provide information about the database structure, collections, and relevant details in this section.

-## Live Instagram Updates
-Explain how the live Instagram updates are implemented, including the use of the Instagram API or any other relevant technology.

 ## Contributing
 We welcome contributions to this project.
 To contribute, follow these steps: